Add lookup values to your query

 You can run a search and correlate its content with values from a lookup table.
 If any value in the key column of the lookup table is also present in your query, the values in those lookup rows can be added in a new column.

-Following the previous example, suppose you want to include two lookups in the
+Following the previous example shown in the Upload a lookup table article, suppose you want to include two lookups in the

 demo.ecommerce.data table showing the street address and printer brand corresponding to the IPs in the data table.
 To do it: